MighTy-Weaver/SMD4RAC_Detection/README.md

 ![energy_saving_2022](./2022_2023_verification/TOTAL_comparison.png)

-## 6. Acknowledgement
+## 5. Acknowledgement

 This project was supported by the Undergraduate Research Opportunity Program (UROP) of The Hong Kong University of Science and Technology (HKUST) and the Sustainable Smart Campus project of HKUST.
 The authors would also like to thank the anonymous reviewers for their valuable comments and suggestions.
 The views and ideas expressed here belong solely to the authors and not to the funding agencies.

-## 7. Contact
+## 6. Contact

-If you have any question, feel free to email me at `1874240442@qq.com`.
+If you have any question, feel free to email me at `mightyweaver829 [at] gmail.com`.
 This email will be active all the time.